-Decorate in a flash — these easy pumpkin embroidery hoops take less than 15 minutes to make!
+Decorate for the fall in a flash — these easy pumpkin embroidery hoops take less than 15 minutes to make!

 One of the things I’ve learned about myself is that I have a hard time coming up with quick projects.
 I love the things I do here on my blog and for my home, but often they take a long time to complete.
 Paint the inside of a type tray, for instance.
 That’ll take up your afternoon.